pzinn/Macaulay2Web/public/public-Macaulay2/tutorial-template.md

 code that you wish to become buttons should be enclosed by triple backquotes (```), as is shown below.

-We use mathjax, which means that you can include math, in the form like the following: \(f(x) = x^3-\sin x + 1\), or in display form via:
+We use katex, which means that you can include math, in the form like the following: \(f(x) = x^3-\sin x + 1\), or in display form via:
 \[ \sum_{i=0}^n (x_i y_i + 1). \]